Anthropic News

 Wharton professor writing about how AI changes work in practice.
 Strong on classroom and white-collar use cases.

 Evals, fine-tuning, and the engineering side of shipping LLM products.
-Where we go for serious-eval thinking.
+Where I go for serious-eval thinking.

 Long-form conversations with the people building the AI infrastructure layer.
 The podcast plus the writing.

-The actual tools we use day-to-day.
-The links go to the docs we'd send a student.
+Visit Latent Space →The actual tools I use day-to-day.
+The links go to the docs I'd send a student.

 Where to start with Claude Code.
-We send these to every cohort student in week 1.
+I send these to every cohort student in week 1.

-The TypeScript toolkit that powers most of our shipped tools.
+The TypeScript toolkit that powers most of the tools I ship.
 Releases are the signal for new model integrations.